Regional Innovation & Startups Conference

 - Getting your business found online, Anthony Mayer, Online Is Easy

-- Using your phone to shoot professional video, Shaun Inguanzo, Gippsland Video
+- Using your phone to shoot professional video, Shaun Inguanzo, West Gippsland Libraries

 - Creating a website with Squarespace, Anthony Mayer, Online Is Easy

 - Creativity is a skill: how to come up with innovative product and business ideas, Stephanie Thoo, GippsTech

 Binary Shift has a number of discounted and complimentary tickets available for those who might find it hard to attend otherwise.

 Please contact us at firstname.lastname@example.org if you would like to discuss these options.

 Sign up for our Newsletter!

 To hear about sneak peeks and program updates, subscribe to our newsletter.

 Need to get in contact with the Binary Shift committee?
 Use our contact form, and we will respond to your question as soon as possible.